simgrid/simgrid/docs/source/platform_reference.rst

    ==== =========== ======================

 :``sharing_policy``: Sharing policy for the link.
-Possible values are ``SHARED``, ``FATPIPE`` or ``SPLITDUPLEX`` (default: ``SHARED``).
+Possible values are ``SHARED``, ``FATPIPE`` or ``SPLITDUPLEX`` (default: ``SPLITDUPLEX``).

-   If set to ``SHARED``, the available bandwidth is fairly shared among all the flows traversing this link.
-This tend to model the bandwidth sharing behavior of the UDP or TCP protocols.

-   If set to ``FATPIPE``, flows have no impact on each other, hence each flow can exploit the full bandwidth of this link.
-This aims at modeling the behavior of the Internet backbones that cannot get saturated by your application.
-   What you experience of such networks usually is their latency only.

-   If set to ``SPLITDUPLEX``, the link models cross-traffic effects.
-Under the ``SHARED`` policy, two flows of reverse direction share the same resource, and can only get half of the bandwidth each.
-But TCP connections are full duplex, meaning that both directions can get the full bandwidth.
-To model this, any link under the ``SPLITDUPLEX`` policy is split in two links (whose names are suffixed with "_UP" and "_DOWN").
-Then you must specify which direction gets actually used when referring to that link in a :ref:`pf_tag_link_ctn`.
+   If set to ``SPLITDUPLEX``, the link models the full-duplex behavior, as meant in TCP or UDP.
+To that extend, the link is actually split in two links whose names are suffixed with "_UP" and "_DOWN".
+You should then specify the direction to use when referring to that link in a :ref:`pf_tag_link_ctn`.

+   If set to ``FATPIPE``, flows have no impact on each other, hence each flow can exploit the full bandwidth.
+This models Internet backbones that cannot get saturated by your application.
+From your application point of view, there is no congestion on these backbones.

+   If set to ``SHARED``, the available bandwidth is fairly shared among ALL flows traversing this link.
+The resulting link is not full-duplex (as UDP or TCP would be): communications in both directions share the same link.
+Prefer ``SPLITDUPLEX`` for TCP flows.

 :``bandwidth_file``: File containing the bandwidth profile.
    Almost every lines of such files describe timed events as ``date